akhi3030/rust-workshop/README.md

 Absolutely nothing!
 Just kidding =)

-Use them to make it easier to read and write large types e.g. `Result<HashMap<FlatStorageDelta, FlatStorageValue>, FlatStorageLookupError>` could be type aliases to `FlatStorageLookupResult`.
+Use them to make it easier to read and write large types e.g. `Result<HashMap<FlatStorageDelta, FlatStorageValue>, FlatStorageLookupError>` could be type aliased to `FlatStorageLookupResult`.

-* We have to read and write less code and many types we may not really care what exactly the precise type is.
+* We have to read and write less code
+* We may not really care what exactly the precise type is when we are reading code.
+By looking at alias, we can guess that it is a `Result<>` type and make some assumptions about what is being returned in the two variants.
 * Chances are small that such a precise type exists elsewhere in the code so that we mistake it for the wrong argument.

 # Use the type system to help document code